proximax-storage/xpx-chain-devportal-docs/docs/guides/transaction/sending-an-encrypted-message.md

 ---
 id: sending-an-encrypted-message
-title: Sending an enctypted message
+title: Sending an encrypted message
 ---

 Send an encrypted message that only can be read by the recipient account.